 How to Make Personal Training Affordable

-Working out with a personal trainer can seem like a luxury to many.
-Your potential clients need to know that they are able to afford your services.
-If you have some potential clients who are on the fence about working with you, send them here to get some relief about the price they will be paying for your services.
-Getting a personal trainer doesn’t have to break your bank.
-Knowing where to look and how to ask are the keys.
+Working out with a certified personal trainer may seem like a luxury to many.
+Potential clients need to know that its possible to make personal training affordable.
+If you have some folks who are on the fence about working with you, send them here to get some relief about the price they will be paying for your services.
+Getting a personal trainer doesn’t have to break the bank.
+Knowing where to look and how to ask are key.

 Ask about Payment Plans

 Ask the trainer if they’d be willing to train you with another friend or two to lower the price per person.
-You will still receive a ton more individualized attention then you would attending a group session or boot camp, but with the smaller price tag.
+You will still receive a ton more individualized attention than you would attending a group session or boot camp, but with a smaller price tag.

 About